kevinveenbirkenbach/cymais/tests/README.md

 # Tests
-This folder contains the tests for cymais
+This folder contains the tests for infinito